tparker1/cs185c_fall2024/Project/README.md

 This notebook will guide you through creating the initial condition grids for each resolution.

-These initial condition grids will be implemented into the model by editing `PARM05` in the `data` file as follows:
+These initial condition grids will be implemented into the model by editing `PARM05` in the corresponding `data` file as follows:
 ```
 hydrogThetaFile = 'THETA_IC.bin',
 hydrogSaltFile = 'SALT_IC.bin',